zvictor/ArgueJS/README.md

 Choose "yes" for Require.js.

-For the question "Which files do you want to include with &lt;script&gt;
+For the question *"Which files do you want to include with &lt;script&gt;
-tag?", write `test/test-main.js`.
+tag?"*, write `test/test-main.js`.
 This is the file which will include all your other code.
 It has the same role for your tests as `main.js` has for your app when using Require.js.

-For the qustion "Which files do you want to test?", write:
+For the qustion *"Which files do you want to test?"*, write:

 * `lib/**/*.js` &emph; all external libraries
 * `src/**/*.js` &emph; our source code